blockayblunt1/ClothesShopAPI/DOCKER.md

   - "5001:8080"  # Change 5000 to 5001 or any available port
 ```

-### SQL Server Connection Issues
+### PostgreSQL Connection Issues
-- Ensure SQL Server container is fully started (may take 30-60 seconds)
+- Ensure PostgreSQL container is fully started (may take 10-20 seconds)
-- Check if port 1433 is available on your host machine
+- Check if port 5432 is available on your host machine
 - Verify the connection string format and credentials
+- Check PostgreSQL logs: `docker logs clothesshop-postgres`

 ### Build Issues
 Make sure you're running Docker commands from the root directory (where Dockerfile is located).